yaqwsx/KiKit/docs/panelization/python_api.md

 ```
 appendSubstrate(self, substrate)
 ```
-Append a piece of substrate or a list of pieces to the panel.
+Append a piece of substrate to the panel's merged `boardSubstrate`.
 Substrate can be either BOX2I or Shapely polygon.

-Newly appended corners can be rounded by specifying non-zero filletRadius.
+**Note:** This method only adds material to the panel outline (`boardSubstrate`).
+It does **not** add to the `substrates` list used for partition lines and tab generation.
+If you need the added material to influence tab placement, pass it as a boundary substrate to `buildPartitionLineFromBB` instead.

 #### `apply`
 ```